 Maintain rapport with the deputies that provide advice and counsel.
-Because the Family Law Division litigates in Family Courts across the State, the advice and counsel aspect of representation has been with other divisions, including the Health and Human Services Division and the Education Division.
-It is important that the division regularly communicate regarding rules and policies of its clients that might affect its representation.
+Since the division litigates in Family Courts across the State, the advice and counsel aspect of representation has been with other divisions, including the Health and Human Services Division, and the Education Division.
+It is important that the division regularly communicates regarding rules and policies of its clients that might affect its representation.